MeteoSwiss/dvas/docs/source/acknowledge.rst

    dvas |version| (DOI:)

-2. If dvas was useful for your research, please cite the dedicated article:
+2. If dvas was useful for your research, please cite the UAII FInal Report:

    .. todo::

-      When the time comes, include here the link to the dedicated dvas article.
+      When the time comes, include here the link to the report.

 3. dvas relies on external Python libraries that require & deserve to be acknowledged in their own right.
 The following LaTeX blurb is one way to do so: